PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 If you set *inline* to True, the parameters will be sent to the database embedded in the SQL command, otherwise they will be sent separately.

+If you set *inline* to True or don't pass any parameters, the command string can also include multiple SQL commands (separated by semicolons).
+You will only get the return value for the last command in this case.

+Note that the adaption and conversion of the parameters causes a certain performance overhead.
+Depending on the type of values, the overhead can be smaller for *inline* queries or if you pass the types of the parameters, so that they don't need to be guessed from the values.
+For best performance, we recommend using a raw :meth:`DB.query` or :meth:`DB.query_prepared` if you are executing many of the same operations with different parameters.

 Example::

     name = input("Name? ")